bitsofinfo/powershell-command-executor/README.md

 ### <a id="history"></a>History

 ```
+v1.1.2 - 2022-07-06
+    - Added support for usage of reserved powershell variables in commands [$null, $true, $false]

 v1.1.1 - 2020-12-07
     - Fixed bug import of custom commands if provided for certificate based auth